begmaroman/acme-dns-route53/README.md

-**acme-dns-route53** is the tool to obtain SSL certificates from [Let's Encrypt CA](https://letsencrypt.org/) using DNS-01 challenge with Route53 and Amazon Certificate Manager by [AWS](https://aws.amazon.com/).
+**acme-dns-route53** is the tool for obtaining SSL certificates from [Let's Encrypt CA](https://letsencrypt.org/) using DNS-01 challenge with Route53 and Amazon Certificate Manager by [AWS](https://aws.amazon.com/).

 ### Features: